 - Help water baskets.

-Horticulture Display: From what still lingers in your garden, bring a charming bouquet to display before the frost carries it all away.
-Please identify the contents.
+Horticulture.
+From what lingers in your garden, bring a charming bouquet or arrangement to display (please identify contents).

 - Bulb planting around town